sustainable habitats

 World Habitat Day:

 The United Nations has designated the first Monday in October every year as World Habitat Day to reflect on the state of human settlements and the basic right to adequate shelter for all.
 It is also intended to remind the world of its collective responsibility for the future of the human habitat.
+For the rest of us Habitat Day is every day!

 Click on Going Green NBC to watch Kahn's nationally televised segment